nightfallai/nightfall_code_scanner/README.md

     ```

     - regex field specifies a regex to trigger
-    - proximity specifies how many pre|post chars surround findings we want to do the search
+    - proximity is defined as the number pre|post chars surrounding the finding to conduct the search
-    - confidenceAdjustment specifies what's the confidence you want to change for the finding once trigger the rule
+    - confidenceAdjustment is the confidence level to adjust for the findings that trigger the rule

     In this example, if we have a real text like test cc: 4242-4242-4242-4242, and 4242-4242-4242-4242 is detected as a credit card number with confidence of POSSIBLE.
 After we applied such context rules, since the pre chars test cc matches the regex, the confidence of such findings will drop down to VERY_UNLIKELY as specified

   - exclusionRules
-    Similar to context rules, you can also apply rules on findings themselves, in case you find certain findings or patterns appear to be super noisy in your case.
-To deactivate such appearance, you can do
+    Similar to context rules, you can also apply rules on findings themselves, in case you find certain findings or patterns appear to be noisy.
+To mute such appearance, you can do

     Example: